UndeadKyuubi/Cinematic/README.md

 IMPORTANT!!!
 To hear audio on menu scene you must click somewhere within the browser first, then you will be able to hear the background music and the blips when hovering over the menu options

+Cinematic also has the option of pressing 'f' at any time to go fullscreen :)